iFraan/fraans-discord-music/README.md

 ## Sites

-Extractors are provided by _discord-player_ and can be extended using the [ExtractorAPI](https://discord-player.js.org/docs/guides/creating-extractor)
+Extractors are provided by _discord-player_ and the list can be extended using the [ExtractorAPI](https://discord-player.js.org/docs/guides/creating-extractor)

-Today extractors are:
+As of today, current extractors are:

 | Site         | Link | Playlist |
 | ------------ | ---- | -------- |